 The envelop control is mostly where this pedal’s innovation resides: the envelop detector (i.e. the device that gets the filter to respond to the guitar’s signal) is an original design that opens up a wide spectrum on sonic options ranging from the classic to the “synthy,” in combination with a very thorough filter section featuring Range, Mix, Resonance, Band and Boost controls.

-Check out the brief first video of the Chromatron, below.
+Check out the brief videos of the Chromatron, below.

 The Chromatron is the result of 10 years tweaking, refining and re-imagining the state variable filter circuit.
 It is an optically-controlled analog filter that can switch between envelope control and manual control via expression pedal with the push of a button.
 The envelope detector is an original design, producing a musical filter response that spans a broad range of tones from vintage quack to future-synth psychedelica.